8 billion people in the news

 Now the commotion has died down, do things just go back to business as usual?
 To a large extent, yes.
 Population is not a subject featured often in the media, and without the symbolic “hook” of eight billion people, coverage will be more sparse.
 However, the day was a unique opportunity to bring the population case to people all over the world, and Population Matter did so.
 We have no doubt that minds were opened and sometimes changed by the coverage we generated.

 Clearly, though, the celebratory or complacent tenor of much of the coverage overall shows there is much still to do.
 We all (everyone reading this) have a responsibility to keep campaigning, keep talking and keep engaging with people so they understand the issues, the facts and the positive things that can be done.
-We have to keep the population conversation going, in order to enact real change and, ultimately, protect the planet and our future.
+We have to keep the population conversation going, to enact real change and, ultimately, protect the planet and our future.

 NEWSLETTER